200 mile Cheshire Dash for Duchenne UK

 James said “Having been invited to participate in the 2018 Cheshire Dash I jumped at the chance when I was once again invited to take part in the 2019 event.
 As a father to a little boy myself once you’ve met and listened to the Duchenne families it brings your own life into perspective and you are suddenly aware of just how lucky you are, and just how unfair life can be.
 The courage, determination and love that every Duchenne parent shows is both heart-breaking and inspiring.

-Below is an extract from a speech given by Lisa, the mother of an amazing little boy Felix who has Duchenne.
+Lisa, the mother of an amazing little boy Felix who has Duchenne.
 James said “She spoke so eloquently and bravely about the thoughts and challenges she faces on a daily basis.”

 Being a Duchenne parent